 Please make sure that you submit the receipt that indicates your items were SHIPPED or DELIVERED.
-If you submit an email order notification that does not include confirmation of shipping or delivery, the request will not be approved by the University.
+If you submit an email order notification that does not include confirmation of shipping or delivery, the request will be sent back to you.